odeumgg/warhound/README.md

 Once you obtain the URL for the match telemetry, use this library to parse it.

 More docs as and when the library develops.

+## Telemetry

+This section will contain information about what is parsed from a telemetry.

+It is an expansive data set and will require a bit of familiarization to get the most use out of this library.

+Forthcoming.